 One of the outcomes of this type of program is the stronger sense of community created by having students spend more time, and find more connections, with each other.
 However, whenever students spend more time working and socializing together personalities become a factor.
 Students may ”oversocialize” and spend more energy on their social activities than their academics.
 Cliques may form.
 This may be especially true in a Living/Learning Community where students also live together as well as study together.

 Learning Communities may offer less scheduling flexibility and students with shorter attention spans may have difficulty with longer blocks of time.
-Learning in this type of program may be less straightforward as students work to find common themes and connections.
+Learning in this type of program may be more abstract as students work to find common themes and connections.
 Being a member of a Learning Community involves a greater commitment on the part of the student.
 Students who are not ready to be focused and committed may have difficulty.